 The College must ensure that students in the program do not put themselves or anyone else in jeopardy during classroom observations, participation in fieldwork activities, or Service Learning experiences.
 Therefore, students must demonstrate sufficient emotional and physical ability to respond quickly and appropriately to unexpected events.
 In addition, speechlanguage pathology assistant students need to have excellent communication skills (verbal and non-verbal), empathy, tolerance, patience and creativity.
 Furthermore, students are expected to have the emotional stability required to exercise sound judgment, accept direction and guidance from a supervisor or faculty member, and establish rapport and maintain sensitive interpersonal relationships with patients/clients, their families, agency staff, faculty, and classmates.

 Attendance at classes and clinical experiences is expected.

-An interview with the Speech-Language Pathology Program Coordinator is required for admission into the program.
 Applicants to the program must meet the general requirements for admission to the College as well.

 The mission of the Speech-Language Pathology Assistant Program is: